softchris/azure-book/custom-vision-service-tutorial.md

 When it's finished it will have produced an `iteration` that you can click into and it should look like this:
 ![](/assets/Screen Shot 2019-01-16 at 20.38.46.png)

+As you can see above two measures are being presented `Precision` and `Recall`.